Checklist: Questions to Ask When Interviewing a Caregiver

 □ Do you know how to feed an infant, and what to do in case of choking?

-□ Have you ever dealt with an emergency while babysitting?
+□ Have you ever dealt with an emergency while caring for a child?

-□ Are you familiar and comfortable with our pets?
-Any allergies?
+□ Are you comfortable with pets?
+Do you have any allergies?

 □ Explain any issues or concerns specific to your baby, and ask the candidate about their level of comfort and experience.